redon2/strapi-plugin-pdf-creator/README.md

 ## Usage

 ### Admin panel

+- The following must be enabled so a user can generate files:
+  - Inside Role editor, find the pdf plugin and allow role to generate document.
+  - The users' role must have  access to view content `template`.
+  - _By default super admins will be able to generate files_.

 - Once the first template is created and assigned to a collection type, the admin can navigate to an entry and a PDF button should appear on the right side menu.
   ![strapi pdf creator](./examples/fillable_fields/screenshots/screenshot1.png)